 The custom nature of each capital equipment sales situation makes the notion of a standard sales kit seem like a fantasy.
-Each prospect has his or her special requirements and views the issues differently.
+Each prospect has unique requirements and views the issues differently.
 A traditional, fully scripted “sales-pitch pack” will most certainly miss the mark and have customers feeling that you are insensitive to their needs.

 At the same time, these markets are competitive, the products are complex, and the buyers are sophisticated.
 So, developing sales-and-marketing materials on the fly is not likely to produce a clear picture of your value and advantage.
 If you haphazardly create your selling materials in response to requests for information or your competitor’s latest assault, you will fail to get your message across.

-Developing a set of standard sales-and-marketing materials for capital equipment has its unique challenges.
-You need to develop tools that allow you to substantiate your value proposition and competitive advantages over the entire sales cycle.
+Developing a set of standard sales-and-marketing materials for capital equipment has unique challenges.
+Your sales team needs tools that allow them to substantiate your value proposition and competitive advantages over the entire sales cycle.
 This sales kit needs to be structured to support each stage of the selling process.
 At the same time, it needs to be configurable to conform to each prospect’s unique requirements.

 Going Ad Hoc Is Not an Option

 Perhaps you still think the standardization of a sales kit is a waste of effort because every selling situation is different.
-However, you need to think about the consequences of an ad hoc approach.
-A lot can go wrong.
+However, a lot can go wrong with an ad hoc approach.

 - Price is always going to be an issue.
 Your ability to obtain value-based pricing is dependent on your ability to prove and reinforce your unique value at every step in the sales process.
 You cannot count on an ad hoc set of presentation slides packed with random features and benefits to get you there.